dominiksalvet/limen-alpha/readme.md

 > Dual-core 16-bit RISC processor.

-Limen Alpha is a dual-core 16-bit RISC processor architecture with hardware synchronization support between the cores.
-The [original code](https://github.com/dominiksalvet/limen) was established in 2015, and then successfully used as a part of [my high school thesis](https://github.com/dominiksalvet/high-school-thesis).
-However, it has changed a lot since then.
-The processor has been redesigned to make dual-core possible.
-Also, hardware interrupt support has been added for both cores.
+Limen Alpha is a dual-core 16-bit RISC processor architecture with hardware synchronization between the cores, created in 2016.
+The [original code](https://github.com/dominiksalvet/limen) was established one year sooner, and then successfully used as a part of [my high school thesis](https://github.com/dominiksalvet/high-school-thesis).
+However, the processor has evolved since then.
+It has been redesigned, and now it is dual-core.
+Also, it supports hardware interrupts for both cores.

 The work on the processor itself is now finished.
 However, the used coding conventions may be outdated comparing to my current standards.